HAIRY SUNFLOWER

 Click on each photo thumbnail to enlarge.

 This native perennial has rough-hairy stems from 2 to 6 feet tall.
-The leaves are mostly opposite, with an occasional alternate one above.
-They are oval to lance shaped with shallow teeth and are from 3 to 7 inches long by 1/2 to 2 inches wide (A,C).
+Plants spread via creeping underground stems (rhizomes) often forming large colonies along upland trails (C,D).
+The mostly opposite leaves are oval to lance shaped with shallow teeth (E).
+Leaf blades end abruptly where they join the stalk with no tapering along the the sides (F).
 Like the stem, the upper surface of the leaf is covered with rough hairs.
-Often there is just a single flower head at the top of a simple stem, but plants with sparse branching and several flowers also occur (C).
-Flower heads are 2-3 inches across with 10-15 yellow, petal-like ray florets surrounding a flat, yellow central disk (B).
+Often there is just a single flower head at the top of a simple stem, but plants with sparse branching and several flowers also occur.
+Flower heads are 2-3 inches across with 10-15 yellow, petal-like ray florets surrounding the fertile, seed producing yellow central disk florets (A,B).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.